JWen00/UNSW/COMP6441/jobapp.md

 * [Community and Professionalism](community.md)
 * [My Something Awesome Project](sthAwesome.md)

-They effectively demonstrate my professionalisml, ability to analyse critically, and most importantly, passion to ensure constant improvement and life-long learning.
+They effectively demonstrate my professionalism, ability to analyse critically, and most importantly, passion to ensure constant improvement and life-long learning.

 Should you have any further questions, please do not hesitate to contact me.